Clinical Trials for People with Metastatic Breast Cancer

-Read the blog, How Do You Thank Someone For Time.
+Read our blog, How Do You Thank Someone for Time.

 Many new treatments for metastatic breast cancer are under study.
 Most of these are drug therapies.

 Why should I consider joining a clinical trial?

 A clinical trial offers you the chance to try a new treatment and possibly benefit from it.
 Learning whether a new drug is better than standard treatment can also help others.

 Findings from clinical trials determine whether or not new treatments will become a part of the standard of care for metastatic breast cancer.
 Some treatments may even go on to be used to treat early-stage breast cancer or other types of cancer.